gianluigitrontini/connector-verify/README.md

-# connector-verify
+# Aircury Connector & School Verify

-The description of my work for Aircury's School Verify and Connector
+The description of my work for Aircury Connector and Aircury School Verify